15+ Things to Do in Maine in Spring with Kids

 It’s the perfect time to enjoy sunny spring runs, softer snow, and those end-of-season vibes.

-Maine Ski Season End Dates:
+Estimated Ski Season End Dates in Maine

-Sunday River: April 23, 2025
+Sunday River: Mid-End of April

 Shawnee Peak: Early April